Naomi Shemer: Political views

 In the mid-1970s, Shemer expressed solidarity with the Gush Emunim movement.
 She wrote A Strange Man, which she read at a Gush Emunim assembly to Sebastia, and Paranoid, expressing support for the organization's members.
 Shemer's 1975 song The Shark criticized the Sinai Interim Agreement.
 These songs ignited public debate and received little radio airplay amidst criticism.

 In July 1976, Shemer published a response to her critics claiming she was not affiliated with any political party or movement advocating for a Greater Israel.
 She emphasized her belief in "the justice of Zionism".

 During Israel's withdrawal from the Sinai Peninsula, Shemer expressed support for the Israeli settlers in Yamit.
 Her song Al Kol Eleh, which includes the line 'Al na ta'akor netu'a' (Please do not uproot the planted), became a symbol of the opposition to the withdrawal, although Shemer claimed it was originally written as a personal message of comfort for her sister, Ruth Novasbaum, after the death of her husband.
-Some claim that the lesser-known verses of the song make it evideng that the song was intended to be against the withdrawal from Sinai.
+Some claim that the lesser-known verses of the song make it evident that the song was intended to be against the withdrawal from Sinai.
 After the evacuation of Yamit, realizing she could no longer have an impact, Shemer refrained from further involvement in public affairs.